ElHave247/RyuCHALK-Web/README.md

 #About data

-All missing files (34gb) in the repository like mods shaders and savegame zips in: https://1fichier.com/?857jbew0zrwhrdoi7sr7 (Dont use this source like a web because is not fixed use github repository,from this 7z file only copy mods, savegames, firmware, shaders, homebrew and ryusak .zip and other extension files to the source downlaoded from github)
+All missing files (34gb) in the repository like mods shaders and savegame zips in: https://1fichier.com/?857jbew0zrwhrdoi7sr7 (Dont use this source like a web because is not fixed use github repository,from this 7z file only copy mods, savegames, firmware, shaders, homebrew and ryusak .zip and other extension files to the source downlaoded from github).

 #Special thanks